By Nanette W.

 Dry face is one skin problem that seems to occur at any time of year and can be especially troublesome as we age!
 I will share with you what you can do to

-Dry face skin, also known as xeroderma, is a common condition in which the upper layer of the skin, the epidermis, turns itchy, tight, and rough.
+Dry face skin, also known as xeroderma, is a common condition in which the upper layer of the skin, the epidermis, turns itchy, tight, and rough and can many time appear as wrinkles and loose skin.
 Sometimes a rash can occur along with bumps and at times may develop into rosacea.

 I am often asked, "What causes my face to become so dry?"